 Minutes (excluding in camera minutes) are public documents and shall be made available to the public.
 Public minutes of in camera meetings are included in the monthly Board package mailing.
-Confidential minutes of in camera meetings are kept separately in the City Clerk's office.
+Confidential minutes of in camera meetings are kept by the Library or City Clerk's office.
+When the Clerk's staff are involved in recording in-camera minutes, copies of these minutes will be held by the Clerk.